 Employing Big Data Analytics

-The capacity to acquire and analyze big data is crucial for informed decision-making and strategic planning in the digital age (Dremel et al., 2017; Loebbecke & Picot, 2015).
-Despite the abundance of data, many firms struggle to analyze it effectively.
+The capacity to acquire and analyze big data is crucial for informed decision making and strategic planning in the digital age (Dremel et al., 2017; Loebbecke & Picot, 2015).
+Despite the abundance of data, many firms struggle to analyze this effectively.
 Developing a big data analytics capability is essential, requiring skills in analytics, data management, and visualization.
 Firms that excel in utilizing analytics for customization and optimization, such as Amazon and Booking.com, demonstrate the transformative power of effectively leveraging big data.

 Adapting Organizational Structure for Digital Change